AimeePas/Aimee-s_portfolio/README.md

     ('classifier', classifier1)
 ```
 ### Results/Findings
-Using the pipeline I developed, predictions on the unseen dataset  revealed that 98.82% of the distribution were predicted as -1, indicating the absence of Linear B-cell epitopes.
+Using the pipeline  developed, predictions on the unseen dataset  revealed that 98.82% of the distribution were predicted as -1, indicating the absence of Linear B-cell epitopes.
 In contrast, only 1.18% were predicted as 1, indicating the presence of Linear B-cell epitopes.
 This result highlights how rLinear B-cell epitopes are relatively rare in this dataset.

 ### Limitations